mirhampt/demetrius/docs/source/introduction.rst

 Archetypes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Within the context of Demetrius, an Archetype is any ContentClass that has an
+Within the context of Demetrius, an Archetype is any ItemType that has an
 Indexer registered for it.
 Having an Indexer means the content is added to the
 Catalogue as well as the Stacks and thus is available "end-to-end".